 I thought, "Hmm ...
 That's a valid question!"
-I had not realized up until that point there is a number of techniques all connected to increments of time that I subconsciously use, and I have now consciously listed them here ...
+I had not realized up until that point there is a number of techniques all connected to increments of time that I subconsciously use in an effort to give audience members the experience I would want to have if I was in their shoes, and I have now consciously listed them here ...

 1. Have a secret clock.
 I do not wear my watch on my wrist while I present.
 Most of the time, I remove my watch and place it on a table near my presentation area where my laptop, notes, and/or other materials are positioned.
 It is bulky anyway and tends to "get in my way" as I gesture and move about the room.
 (And if you are so fortunate to present in a room with a clock in the back, even better!)
 Before I begin speaking, I glance at the time and know I have 10 minutes to talk.
 When it feels like 10 minutes have elapsed, I casually make my way back over to the watch to glance down at it for confirmation.
 It does not necessarily appear as if I am looking at my watch but rather that I am possibly consulting some notes or something on my laptop.
 If you are not crazy about removing your watch, do what one of my colleagues does: She purchased for herself one of those small, travel clocks and positions it like I position my watch when she presents.